Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 2 ) If it doesn't work, probably you need to setup [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPi configuration.
 Just enter your registered domain, and if you know your ISP DNS also type it in the box, otherwise leave the default.

-3 ) Finally, we have to setup or computers and devices to use that DNS server when we are connected inside our house.
+3 ) Finally, we have to setup our computers and devices to use that DNS server when we are connected inside our house.

   3.1 ) Some routers allow to configure this in the DNS configuration section for all devices in the house